 As soon as the words were out I regretted them.
 They sounded loud, foolish, in the quiet that is never quite quiet of the park.
 The duck ignored me.
 It had better places to be.

 It’s been days now since I saw that bird.
 I’m not surprised that it never came back.
 Why would it?
-Even so, I cried to think of it this morning.
+Even so, I cried when I thought of it this morning.
 I’m almost out of food, which means that I’m going to have to go hunting for cans.
-I’m frightened to leave the vicinity of the car though.
+I’m frightened to leave the vicinity of the car, though.
 It would be easier if I had a companion, and I started thinking of how nice it would be if the duck had stayed for a visit.
 My logic seems broken though.
 I don’t think I ever fantasized about making friends with a duck while Justin was around, when we lived in our house, when I had a panini press and a car that ran.

 I actually thought I saw a person yesterday, a shadow that disappeared quickly into the dank parking structure down the block.
 I didn’t fantasize about making friends with the person.
 Instead, I stayed locked in the car the rest of the day.
 People are too difficult.
 Who knows what they might want?
-Besides, I don’t want to share my last packet of Gatoraid.
+Besides, I don’t want to share my last packet of Gatorade.
 It makes the lake water taste like sweet citrus-flavored algae, which is only slightly better than regular algae.
 But still.
 I don’t think a duck would make those sorts of demands on my resources.

 Worse than seeing the shadow person is what happens at night now.
 Something is walking.
 I don’t know what it is, and don’t want to know.
 But something, or somethings are abroad.
 They cast no shadow even when the moon is up.
 I hear them though.
 Sometimes there’s a low thumping, like a distant steam piston.
 Sometimes there’s a sort of clacking, like a train going over the trestles of a bridge.
 And once, quite close to the car, there was a chitinous clicking, as if some giant crab was climbing the building across the street.
 Perhaps there was.
-I kept my eyes tight closed, rolled in a checkered blanket in the backseat of the car.
+I kept my eyes tightly closed, and myself rolled in a checkered blanket in the backseat of the car.
 In the morning I could find no sign of tracks, of anything passing.
 All the same, I approach the lake with a certain amount of trepidation now, in case there is something hiding under the dull thick water.

 I’ve been noticing the sky lately.
-It looks fine when you look strait at it, pale blue, or streaked with high thin blades of white, or occasionally obscured by dark thunderheads.
+It looks fine when you look straight at it, pale blue, or streaked with high thin blades of white, or occasionally obscured by dark thunderheads.
 But, sometimes, if I happen to look up out of the corner of my eye, I see fire.
 And roiling clouds the color of spilled blood.
 I noticed it first when I went on the foraging expedition.

 I had thought first about entering one of the apartment houses along the neighboring blocks.
 Surely they are deserted by now.
 I’ve not seen another human since that might-have-been-person entering the parking garage.
 When was that, anyway?
 Must have been days and days ago.
 Time seems to move strangely now.
 One day blends into another, and the nights seem longer and longer.